vygr/ChrysaLisp/docs/ERRORS.md

 assume you pass correct input and always provide a valid output.
 YOU are in the wrong if you pass crap to them and it's perfectly valid to crash if you do so.

-## Lisp throws

-We should try to type check everything we can at the Lisp interpreter level, IF running in debug mode.
-Front load all the type checking and stupid input checking on the Lisp binding `lisp_xxx` functions to test for types and just plane crap input, and provide some almost sensible error throws.
-But wrap all of that in the errorcase macros so we can strip it out when doing a release mode build.

 ## Defensive coding

 Another point to make is about defensive coding....
 DON'T do it !
 Absolutely